return to homepage

 though it shows it clearly only on top.
 We can't see the ring all the way around in this rather poor photo, but we can see the width of the band.
 Again, it is precisely the right width to match Alexander's band.

 The Moon also has an Alexander's band, as we see here, although it appears to be wider than the Sun's and is probably caused in a different way.
 But since the Moon is also lit by the Sun, we can assume that the Moon's band is also a reflection of the Sun's corona.
 The band is probably widened by the curvature of the surface of the Moon.
 You can see all three brightnesses, with the Moon itself included.
 The darkness of Alexander's band could not be clearer.
-You can even see larger bands that cause higher order rainbows.
-We see similar effects around the Sun in similar conditions, so higher order rainbows are probably caused in a similar way.

 Here is a third corona image from the Sun, for good measure.
 Again, you can see Alexander's band most clearly from 12 to 4 o'clock, and can even see how it affects the large flare at 4 o'clock.